 6. You’re not tracking conversions and looking at the analytics.

 Companies that don’t generate a lot of business leads online tend to overlook the numbers.
 To me, the importance of a conversion tract in analytics is not only to see what’s converting and how traffic is doing.
 Google has now started doing multi-channel attribution which means that they will follow the journey that leads to filling out a web form.

 A business can learn a lot by seeing where a possible customer leaves the website, and when they finally do submit a name and email on a form.
-It’s really, really helpful to know how different channels are participating and driving that lead (and by the way this something marketers clamored for for years..so it’s kinda a big deal).
+It’s really, really helpful to know how different channels are participating and driving that lead (and by the way this is something marketers clamored for years..so it’s kinda a big deal).